dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Expressway/Notes.md

-fuckkkkk there was a udp port my scan completely didn't catch
+omg there was a udp port my scan completely didn't catch